Hat guessing number and guaranteed subgraphs: Graphs with bounded circumference

 By the induction hypothesis, $\HG(G') \leq \ell$, and by our assumption, $\HG_2(B) \leq \ell$.
 Thus, by Lemma \ref{lem:rus}, the hat guessing number of $G$ is at most $\ell$.
 This completes induction and the proof. \end{proof}

 Lemma \ref{lem:blocks} seems to have the potential for broad application in the study of the hat guessing game.
-For instance, one can use the lemma to prove that a cactus graph $G$ satisfies $\HG(G) \leq 16$ after observing that $\HG_2(C) < 6e$ for any cycle $C$, using a simple application of the Lov\'asz Local Lemma (see \cite{Farnik} for details).
+For instance, one can use the lemma to prove that a cactus graph $G$ satisfies $\HG(G) \leq 16$ after observing that $\HG_2(C) < 6e$ for every cycle $C$ by Lemma \ref{lem:LLL}.